 Step 2: Name Your LLC

-You need the right business name in order to register your LLC with the state.
-Naming your new business goes beyond creative branding—you could have the catchiest business name in your state, but if it isn’t unique and legal, you can’t use it.
+You need the right business name in order to register your company with the state.
+Naming your new venture goes beyond creative branding—you could have the catchiest business name in your state, but if it isn’t unique and legal, you can’t use it.